tonymm81/Local-Ai-Project/Readme.md

 ### Version 101
 - I am trying to make reset ai server service, that sometimes ollama keeps generating like endless loop when it try to generate the responce.
 There is some problems that I need to figure out

+### version 102
+- Buildin the desktopapp, where I can communicate to ollama.
+I also add some text format to tkinter app.
+But I have issue.
+Sometimes olamas answer generating is freezing the linux server, so I have to figure out, what is causing this?
+The broken linux system files of gpu driver?

 ## Test
 - curl -s -X POST http://127.0.0.1:8080/generate \
   -H "Content-Type: application/json" \